 Also on Hong Kong Island’s south side, this mainly residential area is a chill and non-commercial alternative to Repulse and Deep Water Bay.

-One of Hong Kong’s best-kept secrets – the Chung Hom Kok Battery – houses a coastal fortifications of Hong Kong Island and is frequented as a BBQ spot.
+One of Hong Kong’s best-kept secrets – the Chung Hom Kok Battery – houses a coastal fortification of Hong Kong Island and is frequented as a BBQ spot.
 Occasionally, independent party organizers select this stunning site to hold underground music events and summer night festivities.

 Free admission to this scenic theme park for those who visit on their birthday!
 We’d go straight to the roller-coasters by taking the cable car to the other side of the mountain.
 Free admission is also granted to children under 3 and local senior residents, 65 years old or above with a Hong Kong Identity Card or the “Senior Citizen Card” issued by Social Welfare Department.